amygchen/winterview/README.md

-# winterview
+# Winterview
-Generates random interview questions.
+A very simple website that generates random interview questions.